openai/gym/README.md

 Gym is now being maintained, but new major features are not intended.
-See https://github.com/openai/gym/issues/2259 for more information.
+See [this post](https://github.com/openai/gym/issues/2259) for more information.

 ## Gym